Employee development: How to get employees and managers to own it

 Yet many seem afraid to drive career progression.
 So employees end up stuck.
 Bored and frustrated, they look for another role.
 So it’s important to understand what prevents effective employee development.
 And provide advice on how to address these barriers.

-Feeling threatened.
 Some managers think motivated employees are after their job.
 So they worry about their own future and ignore the needs of their team.
 But effective managers take responsibility for employee development.
 They look for ways to support progression and learn from their employees.
 So build manager confidence.
 And help them define their own development so they can do the same for others.

-No vacancies.
 Not everyone’s looking for promotion.
 Some just want to develop a new skill, change a process, or work on a different project.
 So encourage managers to find out what employees truly want.
 And think broadly about solutions.
 Attend training, lead a meeting, present to the Board, work in a cross-functional team.
 Each offer different ways to meet an employee’s need for growth and development.
 And none of them require a new role.

 The benefits of employee development